ItzTeeler/NguyenTJobsThatInterestYou/README.md

 Name - Tyler Nguyen
 Date - 03-11-2024
 Lab Name - Jobs That Interest You
-Peer Reviewer -
+Peer Reviewer - Zachary Dressel
-Peer Review -
+Peer Review - Website looks and works phenominally, save for one piece that is easily fixed and is just preference on my part.
+The only issue that I can see is that the spacing on the home page is a little bunched together and I feel would look better if it was gived some margins.
+Other than that, phenominal!

 # Getting Started with Create React App